-From the many different spiritual and philosophical teachings of India, yoga occupies a very important place amongst them.
+From many different spiritual and philosophical teachings, yoga occupies a very important place amongst them.

-IT IS AN AGE OLD TRUTH, and a WELL KNOWN PATH that all of the different teachings and wisdom of India lead to one high targeted goal: freedom from all kinds of suffering.
+YOGA IS AN AGE-OLD TRUTH and an ESTABLISHED PATH that all of the different teachings and wisdom of India lead to one high targeted goal: freedom from all kinds of suffering.

 Yoga comes from the Sanskrit origin of ‘Yuj’: